Discovery Phase: The Key to Success in Our Web Projects

 The difference between success and failure doesn’t come from pure luck.
 More often than not, the difference is whether the company includes a discovery phase in its web development project.

-Some examples of this information include data such as the company’s user/buyer personas including their pain points and journey maps.
-There are typically research and stakeholder interviews done as well to help the web developer establish a solid foundation of details.
-The developer will use this research to base their work on during the design phase of the project.
+Some examples of this information include data such as the company’s user/buyer personas, pain points, and journey maps.
+Research and stakeholder interviews are typically done to help the web developer establish a solid foundation of details.
+The developer will use this research to base their work on during the project’s design phase.

 3 Media Web contributes a portion of our success to the fact we begin every project with a discovery phase.
 This discovery phase allows us to identify needs and potential problems with our clients and their customers.

-That’s why it’s so important to start your next website development project with discovery.
+That’s why starting your next website development project with discovery is important.

 6 Benefits of Discovery Before Launching A Website